vchaparro/wind-power-forecasting/README.md

 ## Instalation

-## Implemented pipelines and CLI commands
+## Implemented pipelines

 The main pipelines implemented are:
 1. Prepare data for EDA (`eda`).
 Transforms raw data into a proper format for Exploratory Data Analisys.
 2. Data engineering (`de`).
 Gets the data ready to be consumed by Machine Learning algorithms.
 3. Feature engineering (`fe`).
 Allows to explore and add new features to the data sets.
 4. Modeling (`mdl`).
-Trains the selected algorithm, optmizes hyperparameters of the model and make predictions on the test set.
+Trains the selected from among the following algorithms: MARS, KNN, RF, SVM.
+It aslo optimizes hyperparameters of the model and make predictions on the test set.

 There are other two additional pipelines:
 1. CNR pipeline.
 It contains several subpipelines to get predictions and submission file for the CNR Data Science Challege.
 2. Neural Networks.
 In progress ...

+## Configuration files
+There are configuration files for every pipeline consisting on `prameters.yml` and `catalog.yml` yaml files.
+The first one contains all the parameters needed for the pipeline run.
+The second is the project-shareable Data Catalog.
+It's a registry of all data sources available for use by the project and it manages loading and saving of data.
+Both configuration files are located at `conf/base`.

+## CLI commands
+As a kedro application, you can use the CLI to run the pipelines, among all other options you can check in kedro documentation.
+To run the main pipelines of this project these are some basic command examples, choosing the Wind Farm  (`wf`) and the algorithm (`alg`) to buil the model:
+1. Prepare data for EDA: `kedro run --pipeline eda --params wf:WF1,alg:KNN`
+2. Data engineering: `kedro run --pipeline de --params wf:WF1`
+3. Feature engineering: `kedro run --pipeline fe --params wf:WF1,max_k_bests:3`
+4. Modeling: `kedro run --piepeline mdl --params wf:WF1,alg:KNN`